Create a Natural, Proportionate Nose with Rhinoplasty

 This technique prevents any visible scarring, since incisions are made entirely within the nostrils.
 However, it can better accommodate small changes like reducing the bridge of the nose or the tip.

-Your rhinoplasty procedure is performed under general anesthesia within an accredited surgical facility.
+Your rhinoplasty procedure is performed under general anesthesia within an accredited surgical facility in the Phoenix, Scottsdale, and Glendale, AZ area.
 Most patients return home after the procedure, although Dr. Angelchik may determine that an overnight stay is necessary.
 Once anesthesia is administered, a predetermined incision is performed so that the nasal structure can be corrected.
 Cartilage can easily be reduced, but augmenting an under-projecting nose can require grafts from areas like the rib or ear.
 Dr. Angelchik will discuss your options for this during your consultation.
 Additionally, a deviated septum can be corrected either externally or internally using various techniques (on its own, this procedure is often called the septoplasty).
 Once the new nasal profile is achieved, the incisions are closed with absorbable sutures.
 You’ll then be fitted with a nasal splint to support the structure during recovery.

 When you go home, you should rest and focus on recovery.
 Don’t plan to do any of your normal activities.
 When you sleep, you should try to keep your head elevated to reduce swelling and bleeding.
 The area around your eyes will be bruised after surgery, with possible bruising on your cheeks as well.
 Bruising is at its worst for the first three days, then will gradually begin to dissipate within a week.
 If you plan to use makeup to cover the bruising, make sure you wait until a couple days after surgery.
 You can take pain medications as prescribed by Dr. Angelchik.
 He will send you home with recovery information as well as which medications should be avoided during your recovery.